atnu-ies/digital-editing-2020/README.md

 **Hashtag**: #TEDA2020  (i.e. “Textual Editing in the Digital Age 2020”)

-## Bursaries
-We have a small amount of money set aside to help postgraduates attend.
-We will email those who applied for this separately with more details.

 ## Feedback / Questions
 If you have any questions email the ATNU project account at animating.text@newcastle.ac.uk.
 We will email a link to a feedback questionnaire shortly after the event.